ismaelc/ConcurDisrupt/README.md

 Concur + Crunchbase | Check [startups](http://developer.crunchbase.com/) to visit in area of a Concur user's travel destination

 [Back to Top](#top)

+<a name="beer">Free Beer!</a>
+--
+We're giving away coupons for free wine or beer at [Cooper's Tavern](http://www.cooperstavern.com/Coopers_Tavern.html) during the hackathon!
+Approach @chrispogeek at the Concur booth to find out how to score these coupons.

 **You're set.
 Go win this!**